Alvarez High School students come together to create a public art project for Trinity Square

 Next these freeform visual abstracts were made into stencils.
 Our eyes honed in on the most compelling imagery with the goal of finding original shapes and forms that could become the voice of our public art piece—hopefully a voice that could echo the truths offered up from the collected stories.
 The process was both playful and revealing.
 The stencils were combined into many potential layouts for the larger public art piece.
 Color palettes were carefully considered.
 This process allowed each student to contribute and helped us breakdown self-consciousness about artistic ability.

 “WHAT IS YOUR STORY?”
-A public art piece for Trinity Square, will be installed early May 2018.
+A public art piece for Trinity Square, will be installed July 31, 2018 at 2:00PM

 Words by Margie Butler, Community Engagement consultant